Categories

 Four winter backpacking stove tips

-Tip 4: Always bring a stove repair kit.
-This applies to MSR liquid fuel stoves because these stoves can be repaired and serviced in the field.
-Canister stoves cannot.
-A stove that fails is a serious problem.
-At the very least, bring the tools (the wrench and cleaning needle) so you can unclog the fuel jet if necessary.
-Be aware that gently shaking a Whisperlite stove allows the self-clearing needle in it to clear the fuel passage.
 A tutorial video for servicing MSR stoves is available here: https://youtu.be/O1WSGFBq-FI.
-Get the service kit that is specific to your stove.
-Practice servicing your stove at home.
-I promise it is not as easy as it looks in the MSR videos.
-The first time you use the jet and cable tool to pull out the fuel line cable on an old stove can be painful and hard.
+Get the service kit that is specific to your stove and practice servicing your stove at home.
+It is not as easy as it looks in the MSR videos.
+The first time you use the jet and cable tool to pull out the fuel line cable on an old stove can be painful and difficult.
 When you can calmly service a liquid fuel stove on a cold dark winter night in the wind on a mountain top, you are a Jedi winter backpacker.

 Leave comments and questions below.